FateEvent/Born2BeRoot/eval.md

 	127.0.0.1       localhost
 	127.0.0.1       new_hostname

-Reboot to actualize the change:
+Reboot to actualize the changes:

 	$ sudo reboot